 Starting new subjects at King's

 Most of the subjects we teach will be familiar to you from your studies at school.
 Many students are keen to continue with their school subjects at a higher level and this can work very well.
 You should nonetheless take some time to explore our full list of courses.
-There opportunities to start new subjects at King's that you may never have considered, and you should explore all your options before making a decision.
+There are many opportunities to start new subjects at King's that you may never have considered, and you should explore all your options before making a decision.

 Don't assume that you already need to be studying subjects like Law, Psychology or Religious Studies to take these courses at University level.
 In fact, there are a whole range of school subjects which provide excellent preparation for these courses, and we will welcome your application if you are seriously committed to the course.

 It is always worth considering your options carefully.
 Think about Classics, for example.
 Have you ever really thought about what people who study Classics do?
 You may already be interested in History or Languages but not have thought of researching Classics because your school did not offer Latin or Greek.
 We offer a three-year course as well as a four-year course for those who have not studied a classical language before.
 Four-year candidates undergo intensive language training in the first year of their course.

 Some students change Tripos between Part I and Part II of their degree.
 Of course this option depends on the subjects involved, and on the suitability of individual students for the new course.
 But a change of Tripos can work well – sometimes it is only when students work at degree level that new interests emerge, and they find themselves drawn to related subject areas.

 A History student, for example, may become interested in Economics after thinking about particular topics in their History supervisions and lectures, and perhaps after discussing their work with King's Economics students.
 The same might obviously happen in the other direction, as an Economics student comes to realise that the History course would allow them to develop new-found interests.